Skip to content

 SMS reactivation

 SMS is the highest-response channel for patients inactive 6-12 months.
 Keep messages under 160 characters with the patient's first name, practice name, and a direct booking link or reply option.
 "Hi [Name], it's been a while since your last visit at [Practice].
 We'd love to see you.
 Reply YES to book or tap here: [Link]."
 The conversational AI handles responses, answers questions about insurance or availability, and schedules the appointment.
-Send during business hours, 10am to 2pm on weekdays, for highest open rates.
-According to BrightLocal, 98% of consumers use the internet to find local businesses, so patients who receive your text while browsing their phone are primed to act.
+Send during business hours, roughly 10am to 2pm on weekdays, for the highest open rates.

 AI phone outreach